-- Adding two new tracks adjacent the existing two-track alignment - Adding a new two-track bridge upstream of the existing Long Bridge for a four-track crossing - Retaining or replacing the existing two-track Long Bridge over the Potomac River - Corridor-wide track upgrades to track, signal, and interlockings - New and replacement bridges along the Corridor to achieve four-track capacity - New retaining walls along the Corridor to minimize impacts and facilitate phasing
+- Adding two new tracks adjacent the existing two-track alignment - Adding a new two-track bridge upstream of the existing Long Bridge for a four-track crossing - Retaining the existing two-track Long Bridge over the Potomac River - Corridor-wide upgrades to track, signal, and interlockings - New and replacement bridges along the Corridor to achieve four-track capacity - New retaining walls along the Corridor to minimize impacts and facilitate phasing

-This Basis of Design (BOD) Report was prepared to document supporting technical criteria utilized for the refinement of Project's Phase II engineering concepts related to the railroad Corridor.
+This Basis of Design (BOD) Report was prepared to document supporting technical criteria utilized in the development of the Project's Conceptual Engineering plans.
 Additional railroad capacity documentation was developed outside of the BOD to evaluate the implications of various stakeholder improvements on railroad capacity within the Project limits.
 Those stakeholders included CSXT, Amtrak, VRE, and the Virginia Department of Rail and Public Transportation (DRPT).